Spark-Core/Spark/README.md

 First open a command prompt in the directory where you want your bot to run in.

+> copy the folder location, then navigate to that location using `cd <folder location>`

 Install edb by typing `npm install easy-discord-bot`

 In your project folder you can make a javascript file (app.js for example)